swthemathwiz/wyse-5070-ethernet-adapter/README.md

 ## Source

-The model is built using Openscad. _wyse-XXX-adapter.scad_ is the main file for the adapter, where _XXX_ is the version of the NIC.
+The model is built using Openscad. _wyse-XXX-adapter.scad_ is the main file for each adapter, where _XXX_ is the version of the NIC.
 It customizes a ethernet adapter _wyse-ethernet.scad_ using information from the appropriate _XXX-nic.scad_ NIC file.

 If you find the fit too tight, or the dimensions of the PCB have changed, you might wish to change the _tolerance_ settings in the adapter file, or the corresponding dimensions in the appropriate _XXX-nic.scad_ NIC file.
 Generally, I had only one adapter to test against, so I don't know how measurements vary from sample to sample.
 I even had to modify some measurements listed in manuals, so there might be other versions of the product with different components.